Prescribed Burns in Sonoma County

-To conduct any outdoor burning (beyond fire pits), approval must be obtained from your local district of the California Air Resources Control Board (CARB).
+To conduct any outdoor burning (beyond fire pits) in Sonoma County, approval must be obtained from your local district of the California Air Resources Control Board (CARB).
 CARB establishes the framework for the burn program and local air districts implement and enforce local rules and regulations.

 A Smoke Management Plan (SMP) is required for prescribed burns.
 But the requirements for the SMP and steps for approval each CARB district differ.
 Best practices is to contact your local CARB district office early in the process.

 During certain times of the year, burning of vegetation is allowed.
 Burn permits may be required.
 During the dry months, CAL FIRE will suspend burning altogether.

 Always check with your local fire station or CAL FIRE station, as well as local air quality management agency before burning.

 Sonoma County has two CARB Districts, they have different procedures for obtaining approval for control and agriculture burns.

 Determine your ARB District by entering your address.